worflor/woflo-petsplus-mod/docs/features/_readme.md

     The vast spectrum of feelings that make up your pet's inner world.

 *   **[Roles: What it do](roles.md)**
-    How a chosen Role gives your pet a purpose and a unique way of interacting with the world.
+    Scaling with level, effecting the core identity, choose a role for your pet to equip them with a purpose.

 *   **[Leveling: Where we go](leveling.md)**
     The path of growth that you and your pet walk together, strengthening your bond and unlocking new potential.